 Prior to your procedure, we’ll take you to a preparation area where our nurses will start an IV in your arm and give you any medication that may be required prior to your procedure.
 We may give you medicines to protect your kidneys, antibiotics to help prevent infection, and anti-nausea medications.
 You may have a Foley catheter (tube) placed into your bladder.

 We’ll take you to a special room similar to an operating room.
 This procedure is always done with general anesthesia.
 You will lie on your back on a table and we’ll clean the area where the catheter (a thin, hollow tube) will enter your body using a special solution to minimize infection.
 We’ll place sterile drapes over your body and apply a local anesthetic so you don’t feel any pain.

 Dr. Spinos or your neurointerventionalist will make a small incision in your upper thigh to insert the catheter.
 After entering the blood vessels and placing special catheters, he will conduct an angiogram to study the aneurysm and the blood vessels around it (this may be done separately prior to the coiling procedure).
 You may receive some blood thinning agents during this part of the procedure to prevent a stroke.

 If a stent is being used, we will first deliver the stent to the aneurysm.
 Once the stent is open and in place, Dr. Spinos will deliver one or more spring-shaped, platinum coils into the aneurysm.
 In most cases, a stent is not used, but the aneurysm is simply filled with these special soft platinum coils.
 Dr. Spinos will start with larger coils and place progressively smaller coils until the aneurysm is completely filled and blood can no longer enter the aneurysm.

-After your procedure, Dr. Spinos will discuss the results of your aneurysm coil embolization with you and your physician.
+After your procedure, your neurointerventionalist will discuss the results of your aneurysm coil embolization with you and your physician.
 He will see you back in the office regularly over many years to make sure the aneurysm remains well treated.